kohlschuetter/zedk/README.md

 The build system of _EDK II_ (edk2) is hard to figure out and easy to get wrong. _zedk_ changes that.

-The build logic is built around simple shell scripts running on Alpine Linux.
-By default, a container (via either [Apple Container](https://github.com/apple/container), [Podman](https://podman.io), or [Docker](https://www.docker.com)) is launched to encapsulate the build process.
+The build logic is centered around simple shell scripts running on Alpine Linux.
+By default, a nAlpine Linux 3.23 container (via either [Apple Container](https://github.com/apple/container), [Podman](https://podman.io), or [Docker](https://www.docker.com)) is launched to encapsulate the build process.

 Cross-compilation is supported (tested on macOS with Apple Silicon).
 Currently, the only target platform is `x86_64`.

-Due to some bugs in newer versions of EDK II, to get to a working solution, _zedk_ allows building and combining multiple versions of EDK II from source control.
+Due to some bugs in newer versions of EDK II, to get to a working solution, _zedk_ allows building and combining multiple versions from source control.
 Custom UEFI programs are simply kept in a separate branch and referred to during build.

 Additionally, `setup_var.efi` is built from source as well.
-It is used to set an NVRAM variable (`AmiSetupFormSetVar`), which causes the Setup environment to temporarily reveal the hidden Setup entries.
+It is used to control an NVRAM variable (`AmiSetupFormSetVar`), which causes the Setup environment to temporarily reveal the hidden Setup entries.
 This change may persist on some platforms (Lenovo 7000k?) but is temporary on others (Lenovo Tiny) — which is exactly why we have to launch Setup via UEFI shell/zedk.

 To build _zedk_ from scratch, run `./build.sh` from this repository.
 The zip artifact is then placed under `target/zedk.zip`.

 ## Where

 - zedk should run on most x86_64 (Intel/AMD 64-bit) UEFI systems.
-- Additional hidden BIOS features are automatically unlocked for certain AMI UEFI setups (wherever _AmiSetupFormSetVar_).
+- Hidden BIOS features are automatically unlocked for certain AMI UEFI setups (wherever _AmiSetupFormSetVar_).
 Tested systems so far:
   - Lenovo ThinkStation P330 Tiny
   - Lenovo ThinkCentre M920q/M920x Tiny
   - Lenovo ThinkCentre M625q